FOREX-Dollar edges higher as Fed's Dudley offsets weak U.S. jobs data

 The euro, which had hit an eight-month peak of $1.1616 on Tuesday, ended little changed on the day at $1.1398.

 The Australian dollar was down 1.4 percent to $0.7366 after hitting a two-month low of $0.7338.
 The Aussie declined 3.3 percent this week after the Reserve Bank of Australia slashed its inflation forecasts, hinting the door was open for another interest rate cut.
-(Reporting by Anirban Nag in London; Shinichi Saoshiro in Tokyo; Editing by Meredith Mazzilli and David Gregorio)
+(Reporting by Anirban Nag in London; Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum and Meredith Mazzilli)

 * Don Scales appointed global CEO of Investis Source text for Eikon: Further company coverage: